 - The primary purpose of SFCC facilities is to support the educational mission of the College.
 As a community service, the College may allow facilities to be available for other uses.
 The President reserves the right to approve proposed uses.

 - Any group or organization using College facilities will be held responsible for damage to property during its use of the facilities.

 - The College will maintain standards for conduct and behavior for all persons accessing and occupying College property, as set forth in its policies and handbooks for students and employees (Policy 2-1 Student Code of Conduct and Policy 4-1 Workplace Ethics and Code of Conduct).
-These standards apply to all
+These standards apply to all users.

 - Facilities Master Plan

 The Facilities Master Plan is a long-range planning document that seeks to balance the physical and architectural elements of the campus.
 The Facilities Master Plan documents a strategy to provide the facilities that support the mission, vision and goals of the College.
 It is developed in alignment with the Strategic Plan and in compliance with Higher Education Department requirements (NM Statutes 5.100.2; NM 5.39; and 5.3.10).
 The plans identify and prioritize campus improvement projects that will contribute to the implementation of the College and State strategic plans, including renovation, modernization, conversion, expansion and new construction.

 Allocation of space for the duration of an academic semester or longer.

 Adjusting or reallocating furniture in support of occupants moving into an area.